JimMcL/measuring-mimicry/README.md

 for evaluating and quantifying the visual accuracy of mimics, which we hope will be useful for research into mimicry.

-As implemented here, each of the methods produces one or more CSV files as output.
+Each of the methods produces one or more CSV files as output.
 All output CSV files are accessible in the `output` directory of this project (as described below).
 The columns in the CSV files are format-specific, but always contain a `species` and an `accuracy` column.

-The methods are described in the paper "Mick's Mimicry Methods", Kelly et al. 2020 _(TODO)_.
+The methods are described in the paper "Measuring mimicry: Methods for quantifying visual similarity", Kelly et al. 2020 _(TODO)_.
 If you make use of any of this functionality in your research, please cite the paper.
 This directory also contains the data used to assess the methods in the above paper.